paramraghavan/go/README.md

 import "fmt"

+// Nested structures are allowed and
-// Note: following is a nested structure type rectangle struct {
+// following is a nested structure type rectangle struct {
 	length  int
 	breadth int